Māori constituencies for regional council

-To enhance the role of Māori in local government, legislation provides for the option to establish Māori seats.
-In October 2020, Northland Regional Council voted to establish Māori seats for the 2022 regional council elections.
+To enhance the role of Māori in local government, legislation provides for the option to establish Māori constituencies.
+In October 2020, Northland Regional Council voted to establish Māori constituencies for the 2022 regional council elections.
 This web page aims to answer some of the common questions people may have about the process.

 What is a Māori constituency?

-It is where electors on the Māori roll vote for a candidate from the Māori constituency(s).
-Electors on the general roll vote for candidates from the general constituency(s).
+It is where electors on the Māori roll vote for candidates standing for Māori constituencies.
+Electors on the general roll vote for candidates standing for general constituencies.

 Why did council vote to establish Māori seats?